AyoubMaimmadi/ExamLeaks/README.md

 ##### - `npm start` to open developement at localhost:3000

 #### You can see this website using the link https://gpabooster.netlify.app/
+#### You can see this website's API using the link https://gpabooster-api.herokuapp.com/exams

 #### OR